 Requirements: An internet connection.

 Certificates: Students who successfully complete the course will receive a digital certificate of proficiency.
 In order to successfully complete the course, students must score an average of 70% or higher on the quizzes, all of which are multiple choice.
-Students who score 85% or higher will receive certificates of proficiency with distinction.
+Students who score 85% or higher will receive certificates of distinction.

 While this course is not credit granting, we encourage students to work with their own institutions to explore the option of granting credit for online coursework.

 Questions about the course structure or requirements?
 Email the course team at email@example.com.
 For technical questions about the platform, please email firstname.lastname@example.org.